Difference between Renewable and Non-renewable resources

 Wind Energy

-In the past, since the days of traditional windmills, we’ve taken huge advancements.
-Today, turbines as tall as towers and nearly as large in diameter can be seen across the globe.
-Wind energy is what turns the turbine’s blades into electricity.
+Since the days of old-fashioned windmills, we’ve made huge strides.
+Today, turbines as tall as towers and almost as big in diameter can be seen across the world.
+Wind energy is what transforms the blades of a turbine into electricity.

-Wind, which makes up just a little over 6 percent of U.S. generation, is currently the most affordable energy source in many areas across the nation.
+Wind, which makes up less than 60% of U.S. generation, is currently the most affordable energy source for many regions of the United States.
 California, Texas and Oklahoma are the most wind-powered states.
-However, turbines can be put in place wherever there is high wind speed, such as hilltops or plains that are open, or offshore in open water.
+But, turbines can be installed wherever that there is high wind speeds, such as hilltops or open plains, or offshore in open oceans.

 Other alternative energy sources